 Trampolining for Kids – Benefits and Risks

 Trampolining is an energetic and fun activity enjoyed by all kids.
-The thrill of jumping on a trampoline gives a sense of adventure to kids.
-This attracts the kids of all ages to hop on a trampoline and squeal with delight as they enjoy being air-bound and then falling back.
-Parents also want their kids to engage in such physical activity as it burns off their excess energy and helps in keeping them fit.
-For this reason, there are many trampolines seen across homes and in playgrounds.
+The thrill of jumping on a trampoline gives kids a sense of adventure.
+This attracts kids of all ages to hop on a trampoline and squeal delightfully as they enjoy being airbound and falling back.
+Parents also want their kids to engage in such physical activity as it burns off their excess energy and helps keep them fit.
+For this reason, many trampolines are seen across homes and in playgrounds.
 However, before introducing your kid to a trampoline, you should know the benefits and risks of trampolining.
-So read on to know how to make trampolining safe for your kids.
+So read on to understand how to make trampolining safe for your kids.

 What Is a Trampoline?

-Trampoline is one the most desired toy that every child wants in their childhood years.
-In simple terms, a trampoline is a fitness device that can also be used for recreational and gymnastic activities.
-It is made up of a thick mesh fabric stretched on a circular frame.
-The fabric is attached to the frame with springs, and this allows a person to jump and bounce on top of it.
+A trampoline is one of the toys every child wants in childhood.
+Simply put, a trampoline is a fitness device that can also be used for recreational and gymnastic activities.
+It consists of thick mesh fabric stretched on a circular frame.
+The fabric is attached to the frame with springs, allowing a person to jump and bounce on top of it.

 Right Age to Introduce Trampoline to Kids

-Often parents wonder what the right age to introduce their kids to a trampoline is.
-According to many studies, the right age for kids to start trampolining is 6 years.
-Before this, their bodies are not fully developed, and their bones are not strong enough to handle the repetitive pressure or impact of jumping.
+Often, parents wonder what the right age is for them to introduce their kids to a trampoline.
+According to many studies, the right age for kids to start trampolining is six years.
+Before this, their bodies were not fully developed, and their bones were not strong enough to handle the repetitive pressure or impact of jumping.
 Young children under six may sustain injuries on the trampoline, so caution is advised.
 However, some studies say four-year-old kids who are active and well-built can do trampolining under adult supervision.
 For younger kids under four, their parents can let them play on a mini trampoline, provided all safety measures are taken care of.

 Benefits of Trampolining for Children

 Trampolining is not just kids jumping up and down on a trampoline.
 There is much more to it than jumping.
-One can gain a lot of physical and mental benefits from regular trampolining.
-Here is a list of benefits of trampolining for kids.
+Regular trampolining can provide many physical and mental benefits.
+Here is a list of trampolining benefits for kids.

 1. Encourages Kids to Go Out

-Trampoline encourages kids to go out and enjoy instead of sitting inside and playing video games or playing on mobile phones.
-It ensures they get fresh air and the required amount of Vitamin D as well.
-Being out keeps them healthy and active.
+Trampoline encourages kids to go out and enjoy themselves instead of sitting inside and playing video games or playing on mobile phones.
+It ensures they get fresh air and the required amount of Vitamin D, keeping them healthy and active.

 2. Improves Flexibility

-When a kid jumps up and down on a trampoline, their muscles become lengthier, and it boosts their muscle strength improving their flexibility.
+When kids jump up and down on a trampoline, their muscles become lengthier, boosting their muscle strength and improving their flexibility.

 3. Builds Immunity